 A 3-digit code on a Medicaid remittance advice that explains why a claim was denied or suspended.
 The explanation of the EOB codes is found at the end of the remittance advice.

 A notice sent to providers informing them of the services which have been paid by Medicare.

 Providers may request a fair hearing when the provider believes the Department’s administrative review determination fails to comply with applicable laws, regulations, rules or policies.
 Fair hearings include a hearings officer, attorneys, and witnesses for both parties.

-Xerox State Healthcare, LLC, is the fiscal agent for the State of Montana and processes claims at the Department's direction and in accordance with ARM 37.86 et seq.
+Conduent State Healthcare, LLC, is the fiscal agent for the State of Montana and processes claims at the Department's direction and in accordance with ARM 37.86 et seq.

 Free Care Rule

 If a service is free to non-Medicaid members, then it must also be free to Medicaid members.
 Medicaid cannot be billed for services that are provided free to non-Medicaid members.

 Rentals that need frequent and substantial servicing are not subject to a cap and the provider may continue to rent the item as long as it is medically necessary.
 All supplies needed to operate the equipment are included in the rental fee.